zapier/visual-builder/docs/_legacy/docs.md

 A longer description of what this Search actually looks for.
 Point out any un-standard behavior as far as how searching happens.

 Example: <br/> `Finds a contact by email address.`

-### Important

-Usually you'll want to leave this checked, but if you don't we'll hide that search behind an "uncommon" link when a user selects their action.
-Mainly this is helpful for removing searches that are there for breadth but are rarely used.

 ### Hide